 Under the Companies Law, companies incorporated under the laws of the State of Israel that are "public companies," including companies with shares listed on Nasdaq, are required to appoint at least two external directors.
 Pursuant to regulations promulgated under the Companies Law, companies with shares traded on certain U.S. stock exchanges, including Nasdaq, which do not have a "controlling shareholder" may, subject to certain conditions, "opt out" from the Companies Law requirements to appoint external directors and related Companies Law rules concerning the composition of the audit committee and compensation committee of the board of directors.
-In accordance with these regulations, we have elected to "opt out" from the Companies Law requirement to appoint external directors and related Companies Law rules concerning the composition of the audit committee and compensation committee of the Pagaya Board.
+In accordance with these regulations, we have elected to "opt out" from the Companies Law rules concerning the composition of the audit committee and compensation of the audit committee and composition of the audit committee and composition of the audit committee and companies Law rules concerning the Companies Law rules concerning the composition of the audit committee and compensition of the audit committee and compensition of the audit committee and compensation committee of the Pagaya Board.